The Firm (1993 film): Plot

-Mitch discovers that the firm's practice of sending padded bills to clients is mail fraud, exposing them to RICO charges.
-With Tammy's help, he copies the billing records but needs files from Avery's Cayman house.
-Avery changes his schedule, jeopardizing Mitch's plan, but Abby flies to the Caymans and seduces and drugs Avery to get the files.
+Mitch finds a possible way to save his career after discovering the firm regularly overbills its clients.
+He realizes it is mail fraud, exposing them to RICO charges.
+He and Tammy copy the billing records but need additional files from the firm's Cayman condo.
+Avery changes his schedule, jeopardizing Mitch's plan, so Abby flies to the Caymans and seduces and drugs Avery to get the files.
 The firm's phone tap records Abby warning Tammy, leading DeVasher's hitmen to pursue them.
-After copying the files, Avery tells Abby the firm set up the prostitute who seduced Mitch on the beach.
-Avery warns Abby to leave and is later killed by DeVasher's hitmen.
-They stage his death as a bathtub drowning.
+After Abby copies the files, Avery tells her the firm set up the prostitute who seduced Mitch on the beach.
+He warns Abby to leave and is later killed by DeVasher's hitmen, staging his death as a bathtub drowning.

-Mitch's plans are compromised when a prison guard on the Moroltos' payroll tips off DeVasher about Ray's transfer to FBI custody.
-Fleeing from DeVasher and his hitman, Mitch confronts DeVasher and knocks him unconscious.
-Mitch meets with the Moroltos, presenting himself as a loyal attorney who uncovered the firm's illegal over-billing.
-He asks for permission to turn over their billing invoices to help the FBI prosecute the firm, but assures them that any information he has about their legal affairs is safe under attorney–client privilege.
-The Moroltos reluctantly agree to guarantee Mitch's safety.
-Mitch hands over the evidence and is able to continue his legal career.
-He reconciles with Abby.
+Mitch's plans are compromised when a prison guard on the Moroltos' payroll tips off DeVasher about Ray's transfer to FBI custody, forcing him to flee.
+He is chased through downtown Memphis by DeVasher and his hitman, until the former mistakenly shoots the latter, after which Mitch confronts DeVasher and knocks him unconscious.
+He meets with the Moroltos, presenting himself as a loyal attorney who uncovered the illegal overbilling, and asks for permission to turn over their invoices to help the FBI prosecute the firm, but assures them that any information about their legal affairs remains safe under attorney–client privilege, implying everything will remain confidential as long as he is alive.
+The Moroltos reluctantly agree to guarantee Mitch's safety, after which he hands over the evidence and is able to continue his legal career.
+He and Abby reconcile.

-Mitch's decision to work with the Moroltos angers the FBI, but he reminds them that the evidence he has provided is under RICO's jurisdiction and can ensure that the senior members of the firm go to prison for a long time.
-The film ends with the McDeeres returning to Boston in their old car and Ray enjoying his new life in the Caymans with the money Mitch obtained for him.
+Mitch's decision to work with the Moroltos angers the FBI, but he reminds them that the evidence he has provided is enough to make a RICO case and ensure that the firm's senior members go to prison for a long time.
+The film ends with the McDeeres returning to Boston in their old car.
+Ray, now with Tammy, enjoys his new life in the Caymans with the money Mitch obtained for him.